The Bike Trail Poses Grave Risks to Children and Privacy Issues for Neighborhoods

 In addition, the proposed bridge regularly expects at least 5,000-10,000 (1) unvetted strangers (riders) from outside the area.

 Sunnybrook Road, Secluded No Longer

-The Trail’s preferred alignment (map 2 above) weaves around the wastewater plant and deposits riders on the normally secluded Sunnybrook Road heading north.
+The Trail’s preferred alignment (map 2 above) (2—Source) weaves around the Glenbard Wastewater Authority and deposits riders on the normally secluded Sunnybrook Road heading north.
 DuPage County builds asphalt trails 8'–10' wide and prefers 5' of green space on each side.
-The new asphalt pathway will likely take the parkways east of Sunnybrook up to and possibly including sidewalks (left side of the picture).
+(4—Source) The new asphalt pathway will likely take the parkways east of Sunnybrook up to and possibly including sidewalks (left side of the picture).